 Respecting human rights as an employer

-As an employer we respect international human rights standards for our own workforce.
-We apply the Universal Declaration of Human Rights throughout our worldwide operations.
-We are a participant in the United Nations Global Compact (UNGC) and have integrated its ten principles into our globally-binding Code of Conduct.
+As an employer, we apply the Universal Declaration of Human Rights throughout our worldwide operations.
+We have integrated the ten principles of the UNGC into our globally binding Code of Conduct.
 We also respect the Organization for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.
 To support employee rights, we were one of the first companies to create pan-European worker participation standards and establish a European SE Works Council under the legislation for Societas Europaea (SE) companies.

-We are also a signatory to the International Labor Organization’s (ILO) Declaration on Fundamental Rights and Principles at Work, including the ILO declaration on the freedom of association and the right to collective bargaining.
-In countries where local law prohibits formalized unions and works councils, we respect local law but do not obstruct parallel means of association and bargaining, and we strive to act in the spirit of the UNGC principles.
+We endorse the International Labor Organization’s (ILO) Declaration on Fundamental Rights and Principles at Work, including the ILO declaration on the freedom of association and the right to collective bargaining.
+In countries where local law prohibits formalized unions and works councils, we respect local law but do not obstruct parallel means of association and bargaining, and we strive to act in the spirit of the U.N.
+Global Compact principles.

 Respecting human rights in our operations